-Operation '+' (sum, union, choice) takes justifications s and t and produces s+t, which is a justification for everything justified by s or t
+Operation '+' takes justifications s and t and produces s+t, which is a justification for everything justified by s or t.

-$s:F \rightarrow (s+t):F$ and $s:F \rightarrow (t+s):F$ equivalently $s:F \lor t:F \rightarrow (t+s):F$
+$s:F \rightarrow (s+t):F$ and $s:F \rightarrow (t+s):F$.

 This is not meant to be an update, but rather a consistency of evidence condition.

-In the Logic of Proofs, + denotes a concatenation of proofs.
+Operation '+' first appeared in the Logic of Proofs LP, where it denoted a sum (concatenation) of proofs.

-Additional Principles: Logical Awareness
+Basic Principles: Logical Awareness